titon/toolkit/docs/en/development/js/usage.md

 ## Accessing Instances ##

-To access methods or properties on a plugin, the plugin instance will need to be retrieved.
-This can be achieved through the `toolkit()` method by passing the name of the plugin as the 1st argument.
+To access methods or properties on a module, the module instance will need to be retrieved.
+This can be achieved through the `toolkit()` method by passing the name of the module as the 1st argument.

 ```javascript
 var tabs = $('#tabs').toolkit('tab');